Walk Through the Mass

 Do This in Remembrance of Me, Part 46: Eucharistic Prayer Options

-Having just joined the angels in singing the Holy, Holy, Holy, we next kneel down in adoration for the Eucharistic Prayer.
-Why do we kneel at this time?
+Having just joined the angels in singing the Holy, Holy, Holy, we next kneel down in adoration for the rest of the Eucharistic Prayer.
+Why do we kneel here?
 We kneel to prepare ourselves for the Lord Jesus to be really, truly, and substantially present on the altar.
 As Fr.
 Stefano Manelli relates, St. Louis IX, King of France, who was known to be regularly at Mass and would kneel on the floor, once said, “At Mass God offers Himself as a sacrifice, and when God sacrifices Himself, kings should kneel on the floor” (Jesus Our Eucharistic Love, p.
 24).
-Adoration of Jesus in the Blessed Sacrament is really an extension of the adoration we have for Jesus on the altar after the Consecration and in the elevations of the Body and Blood of Jesus in the Mass.
+No doubt, adoration of Jesus in the Blessed Sacrament is really an extension of the adoration we have for Jesus on the altar after the Consecration and in the elevations of the Body and Blood of Jesus in the Mass.

 Priest saying a Eucharistic prayer over the altar at Mass